kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 The current compass direction (azimuth) is displayed at the top of the compass settings.
 As you change settings, it will update to show the new direction.

 ### Calibrate
-The reported accuracy of the compass is show.
+The reported accuracy of the compass is shown.
 If it is low, you can click this option to view instructions on how to calibrate.

 ### Source
 - **Magnetometer + Gyro**: This is the default source and should work on most devices.
 It uses the magnetometer and gyroscope sensors to determine the direction.
 When the gyroscope is added in, the reading is typically less noisy.
 This source is provided by your phone's manufacturer.